House of Ascania: Beginnings to 1212

 Albert the Bear was the first significant family member and the most prominent Askanier in the Middle Ages.
 A contemporary and rival of Henry the Lion (Welfs) and Conrad the Great (Wettins), he significantly advanced the German settlement of Slavic border marks and founded the Margraviate of Brandenburg on the territory of the former Nordmark.
 He briefly served as Duke of Saxony before becoming Margrave of Brandenburg, establishing his family's power in the Saxon eastern marches.
 His extensive territorial possessions were divided among his sons Otto, Herman, Bernhard, and Adalbert.
-This created the four main Askanier branches at the time: Brandenburg (until 1320), Weimar-Orlamünde (until 1486), Saxe-Wittenberg (until 1422), Saxe-Lauenburg (until 1689), and Anhalt (to the present).
+That created the four main Askanier branches at the time: Brandenburg (until 1320), Weimar-Orlamünde (until 1486), Saxe-Wittenberg (until 1422), Saxe-Lauenburg (until 1689) and Anhalt (to the present).
 Albert is referred to as a Count of Aschersleben, indicating that the title "Counts of Aschersleben" emerged in the 12th century.
 He was first documented as comes Asscherslovensis on August 8, 1147, during a court session he presided over.
-Whether Albert used this title himself is unclear, but he referred to himself as Margrave of Brandenburg in a document dated October 3, 1157 ("Adelbertus dei gratia marchio in Brandenborch").
+Whether Albert used that title himself is unclear, but he referred to himself as Margrave of Brandenburg in a document dated October 3, 1157 ("Adelbertus dei gratia marchio in Brandenborch").
 The epithet "the Bear" was used in contemporary sources.
 Albert the Bear died in November 1170 and was almost certainly buried in the Ballenstedt house monastery.
 The bear is the heraldic animal of Anhalt.
 His son Bernhard used various Latin variants of Count of Aschersleben and later Duke of Saxony.
 The Gelnhausen Charter of 1180 included the division of the Stem Duchy of Saxony.
-In this arrangement, Bernhard was enfeoffed with the eastern part, which continued to bear the name Saxony.
+In that arrangement, Bernhard was enfeoffed with the eastern part, which continued to bear the name Saxony.
 He received the ducal title the following year after the Erfurt Reichstag.